zackstout/Footprint-Extended/README.md

   - [ ] Doesn't work from Projects; only from Dashboard.
 I'm going to need to organize the observers stuff more thoughtfully.
   - [ ] This is a big deal: Makes it so that when we add a new footprint from the Projects view, it does not show!!!!!!

-- [ ] Main goal: when user uploads new Footprint, or creates a new project, take them to that Project's page.
-Well, maybe not, maybe we want to see the line chart change on the Dashboard....
 (Was I really overthinking things with the observers stuff?
 I don't think so -- I don't think a change in the service's value would automatically eb changed in a controller that was looking at it.
 You have to tell the controller: "look at it now!")

 - [x] Issue discovered: Project is added to DB if it has no types, but will NOT show up in our query for all of a user's projects.
 Easiest fix is validate for a type, which we probably want anyway.